CliveC99/p1-castlerea/README.md

   - **General Bugs/Issues**
      - The FavIcon was being displayed on my website when I would host it through Gitpod, but not through Github pages.
      - The reason for this was: I was missing the "`.`" before the "`/`" when I was linking the icons.
 The FavIcons were not placed in the assets folder.
 Once I changed this, It was working.
+     - I used the American spelling "Gallary".
+     - I changed it to "Gallery".
+     - I used ".jpg" images in the begining.
+     - I noticed this was affecting my lighthouse performance report.
+I changed the images to ".webp".